microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 1. Configure your Azure Key Vault by following this documentation: [Configure Azure Key Vault](https://learn.microsoft.com/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets#configure-azure-key-vault).
 2. Go to **[make.powerapps.com](https://make.powerapps.com/)**
-3. Select to the **environment** in which you want to install the Power CAT Copilot Studio Kit.
+3. Select the **environment** in which you want to install the Power CAT Copilot Studio Kit.
 4. Go to **Solutions**
 5. Select **Common Data Services Default Solution** <br>
    _Note: you can choose to create or use your own custom solution as well.
 The idea here is to create environment variables that will be used by Power CAT Copilot Studio Kit to retrieve secrets from the Azure Key Vault._